Need a little lunch box inspiration? I’ve got 7+ Deliciously Creative Lunch Ideas for Kids to share with you today!

 - Leftovers (only if they’re yummy of course!)

-- boiled eggs (Don’t send boiled eggs if your child has PE right after lunch.
-That is no “yoke!”)
+- Boiled eggs (Pro tip: don’t send boiled eggs if your child has PE right after lunch.
+No one will be happy and that is no “yoke!”)

 Do you have any favorite kid’s lunch box ideas to share?
 Leave a comment below!

 Don't miss any more posts!

 Follow along on:Feedly, Bloglovin', your favorite feed reader, or signing up via email and have new posts delivered to your email box each week!

 About the Author